jtombo45/Learn-Node.js/Wild-Horizons-API/README.md

 	•	how to read Node.js docs effectively

 This is solid foundational knowledge that makes learning Express, Fastify, or even backend frameworks in other languages MUCH easier.

-If you want, I can also add:
-	•	diagrams
-	•	troubleshooting section
-	•	a section about status codes
-	•	a section for “common beginner mistakes”

-Just say the word.